 Mother: “I have come to this meeting because I don’t know what is wrong with my child.
 I know he’s a good boy and would never harm anyone.
-He is very naive and good-natured but he wastes so much time playing violent video games, chatting with friends, and watching TV.
+He is very naive and good-natured but he wastes so much time playing violent video games, chatting with friends, and watching videos.
 My son watches YouTube for hours every day, I can’t get him to turn it off.
 I know we’re moving to a video/audio, less-text future for our culture.
 To be honest, I don’t see him reading or studying much.
-He is very smart but very lazy.
+He is smart but very lazy.
 I don’t really know how my son is performing in his class.”

 Teacher: “If I have understood you correctly, you are very concerned about your child’s academic performance because he is not studying much.”

 Mother: “I’m not sure if you can understand what a tough time I’m going through with my son.
 He goes out with his friends, and has been getting drunk for the last year and a half.
 I am desperate, I don’t know what I can or should do.
 I am afraid every time he goes out.
 I’m scared that one day I will receive a call either from the hospital or the police.”